Valley Of Flowers Trek:

 Trek to Ghangaria: 14 Km - 7/8 hours

 We start our trek to Ghangaria in the morning.
 We leave the Badrinath highway (NH58) and get down to the Alaknanda Rived bed and cross the bridge at the confluence of Alaknanda and Laxman/Bhyundar Ganga river.
 From here onward we will enter in to the Bhyundar Ganga valley.
 The wide track climbs steadily as we enter through the gate of the National Park.
 The track is cemented or cobble stoned till Ghangaria.
 During the month of May and June the route is crowded due to the thousands of pilgrims.
 Small tea shops, Dhabas and temporary stalls offer variety of choice in every 10/15 minutes walk.
-We walk on the gentle inclined gradient while the river on our right (TRUE right of Laxman Ganga) to reach the first village on the route named “Pulna” at a distance of 3 Km.
+We walk on the gentle inclined gradient while the river on our right (TRUE right of Laxman Ganga) to reach the first village on the route named “Pulna (~ 2050 m/6725 ft)” at a distance of 4 Km.
 The houses on the river bank washed off in 2013 disaster (Flash flood started in the morning so no fatalities reported in this valley).
 In 2/2 and half hours we reach “Jungle Chatti” at a distance of 5 Km.
-From here we walk another 3 Km to reach the last village on this valley called “Bhyundar”.
-The ruins of this village is still visible and the people are shifted lower in the valley.
-The river ( with a tributary coming from Kagbhusandi Tal) has taken a course on the erstwhile village.
+From here we walk another 3 Km to reach the last village on this valley called Bhyundar (~ 2550 m/8365 ft).
+The village destroyed in 2013 flash flood and residents were shifted lower in the valley.
+The river (with a tributary coming from Kagbhusandi Tal) has taken a course on the erstwhile village.
 At Bhyundar we cross the bridge on the Laxman Ganga and turn left.
-From here the climb is somewhat steep for nex hour and half on a ridge.
+From here the climb is somewhat steep for next hour and half on a ridge.
 The trail is moist, full of Maple, Deodar and Rhododendron trees.
 Drongo, Magpie, Bushchat and Thrushes are common.
 After climbing to the top the ridge a View Point welcomes us in the left.
 From this point the valley widens and the track is flat for next 15 minutes.
 Ghangaria helipad and the camping ground is on our left.
-It is another 10 minutes walk to the main street of Ghangaria (~3000 m/9850 ft).
+It is another 10 minutes walk to the main street of Ghangaria (~3050 m/10000 ft).
 Total distance is 13 Km and may take 6/7 hours.
 Ghangaria is not a village but essentially a one street/main Bazaar based settlement serving the tourists and pilgrims.
 There are several hotels/lodges, shops and a Gurudwara.
 Electricity and STD booths are available.
 Night stay in lodge.

 Trek to Hemkund Sahib and back to Ghangaria: 12 Km - 7/8 hours